Addressing the disrupted HIV response in South Sudan: prevention, care, treatment and retention services in Mundri West County, South Sudan

 - Support 95% of people receiving treatment achieve viral suppression within six months.

-SOSUCCA was awarded a $75,000 grant for this project, as a part of Madiro's call for proposals in 2021.
+SOSUCCA was awarded a $75,000 grant for this project, as a part of Madiro's call for proposals in 2021 and in collaboration with The Gillian and Adrian Schauer Foundation and the King Baudouin Foundation Canada.

 *Source: UNAIDS, Country Progress Report - South Sudan, 2020